icexiaoyou/TF2-Object-Detection-API-Full-Tutorial/README.md

-# tensorflow-object-detection-tutorial
+# TF2-Object-Detection-API-Tutorial
-The newest version of Tensorflow Objection Detection API Installation Tutorial, written by icexiaoyou based on the official one.
+The newest version of Tensorflow Objection Detection API Installation and Using Tutorial, written by icexiaoyou based on the official one.

 Here is the key information.
 Anaconda      lastest-release-by-May 30